 If your child is ill or away from school for any reason, it is expected that the missed work be made up.
-When a student is absent for more than two days, the parent may request the homework assignment by calling the school office.
+When a student is absent for 3-14 days, the parent may request and independent study homework assignment by calling the school office.
 The secretary will inform the teacher of the request.
 Please allow 24 hours to prepare the assignment.